NPR/PBS NewsHour/Marist Poll: Americans Don't Think Trump Is Tough Enough On Russia

 Negative opinions of Trump are pronounced among women.
 Trump's job approval has remained relatively static — still underwater at 39 percent approval to 51 percent disapproval among all Americans.
 But there is a staggering 43-point gender gap with 62 percent disapproving of Trump's job and half of men approving of his performance.

 Fifty-seven percent of suburban women also strongly disapprove of Trump, and Democrats have a 28-point edge in which party suburban women would vote for in November.
-This an ominous sign for Republicans given that these will be critical voters in many House battlefields.
+This is an ominous sign for Republicans given that these will be critical voters in many House battlefields.

 "You would be hard-pressed to find a president who has more sharply divided the nation along gender lines," said Lee Miringoff, director of The Marist College Institute for Public Opinion.
 "It remains to be seen what role this may play in the midterm elections, the 2020 presidential election, and political party affiliation going forward."